 Whether something is beneficial (usually anti-inflammatory) or harmful (usually immunosuppressive) depends on the person, the situation and the dosage of the agent in question.
 I said "usually" because sometimes immunosuppression is good, eg. after an organ transplant.
 I don't believe the "dose-response curve" of fish oil has been accurately worked out.
 I believe that fish oil supplements are beneficial at some lowish dose if you don't eat much fish, and that the risks/harms outweigh the benefits at some higher dose.
 Dr. Harris recommends 1 to 2 tsp. of CLO per day if you don't eat fish, and you're eating supermarket meat ( http://www.paleonu.com/get-started/ ).
 This is about 1 to 2 grams of O3 PUFAs per day.

-Cod liver oil or regular fish oil?
+Cod liver oil and/or fish oil?
 2 Answers